 Consider traffic, for instance: basic web hosting will handle modest visitor numbers without an issue, but can completely collapse when traffic starts flooding in.
 The last thing you need is for your business website to go down just when your business is picking up steam.

-Downtime can be devastating: not only can it lose you business from people who would have visited and converted during that time, but it can also tear into your reputation through leading people to believe that your business isn’t reliable.
+Downtime can be devastating: not only can it lose your business from people who would have visited and converted during that time, but it can also tear into your reputation by leading people to believe that your business isn’t reliable.

 Due to this, you must invest in a hosting solution that can easily meet varying traffic demands, smoothly scaling up whenever needed.
 It’s also a good idea to establish a good working relationship with your web host — in the event that something goes wrong, feeling comfortable reaching out to them directly (or even visiting them if you choose a host located near you) will make the process of getting back on track significantly simpler.

 In addition to hosting, think about how your platform can meet the fresh challenges of a full-time business.
 Multi-channel selling is a common concern today: a merchant can get away with selling through just one channel when they’re just starting out, but when they go full-time, they need to be selling everywhere they can.